minuttery/apk/README.md

 **Designed for mobile from the ground up.** The Android experience uses native React Native components: a portrait layout, touch controls, gesture-dismissable bottom sheets, animations, support for device safe areas, and the native share menu for invitations.
 Wallet connections use Mobile Wallet Adapter; Seed Vault integration is also available for compatible Solana Mobile devices.

 Although a web version exists, the APK has its own native interface.
-The Android game is implemented in [`components/game/game-feature.tsx`](./components/game/game-feature.tsx), while the browser client lives in `webversion/`.
+The Android game is implemented in [`components/game/game-feature.tsx`](./components/game/game-feature.tsx).

-This addresses the design criterion: “Design for mobile from the ground up.
-Direct ports or PWA wrappers will score poorly.”
-The APK is neither a direct port of the website nor a PWA wrapped in a WebView.

 ## Playing together: APK + desktop web + mobile web